 The Academy of Medical Sciences website has more information about costs.

 What we don’t offer

 Funding cannot be used to cover personal salary costs.

 Please apply to the Academy of Medical Sciences (AMS) for a Springboard Award.

 AMS considers applications once a year.
-The 2018 competition is now open.
+The 2018 competition is now closed for applications.

 - Postdoctoral research

 For researchers with a PhD or equivalent.